Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Related external links:

-The 1 who died - Ordinary Seaman Gunnar Arne Mjønes is commemorated.
-The Norwegian text says the ship was on a voyage from Liverpool to Montreal in ballast and was alone about 50 n. miles west of Ireland while waiting for a convoy.
+Stavern Memorial commemoration - Ordinary Seaman Gunnar Arne Mjønes is commemorated.
+The Norwegian text says the ship was on a voyage from Liverpool to Montreal in ballast and was alone about 350 n. miles west of Ireland while waiting for a convoy, adding that she also had a Norwegian passenger on board (probably referring to the captain's wife).

 Back to Vestvard on the "Ships starting with V" page.